Data5tream/simple-status-page/README.md

 ## License

-Simple Status Page - a simple status web app built with rust

-Copyright (C) 2023  Simon Stefan Barth
+Simple Status Page - a simple service status app built with rust Copyright (C) 2023-2024  Simon Stefan Barth

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published